 One of the major advantages of a Parent PLUS loan is the federal loan benefits and protections that it offers.
-All federal loans carry a dead and disability provision that eliminates the debt if the borrower should experience either of those events.
+All federal loans carry a death and disability provision that eliminates the debt if the borrower should experience either of those events.
 This will only release the parent’s portion of the loan, not the student if the parent dies or becomes permanently disabled.

-The following repayment methods are available for Parent Plus loans: standard 10 year, standard extended repayment, graduated repayment, graduate extended and income contingent repayment.
+The following repayment methods are available for Parent Plus loans: standard 10 year, standard extended repayment, graduated repayment, graduate extended, and income-contingent repayment.
 Consolidating the Parent PLUS loans may help a family organize the debt amount and lower the monthly payment.